Natural Treatment Options for Common Infections

-You actually have seemingly countless options for parasites.
+You have seemingly countless options for parasites.
 I have been working on a more comprehensive list.
 You can CLICK HERE for my list of various parasitic treatment options.

 Treating Fungal Infections

 The best advice is to change your diet to one that will not feed yeast.
 In other words, keep it low in sugar and refined carbohydrates, and stick to low-mold and yeast-free foods.
 You could also eat fermented foods or incorporate probiotics and prebiotics into your diet to repopulate the gut with healthy bacteria.
 Look up “prebiotic foods” for more on that.
-This is important because healthy bacteria help keep fungus and yeast at a healthy level.
+This is important because beneficial bacteria help keep fungus and yeast at a healthy level.
 Another great choice here is fresh/homemade kefir.

 Supplements such as turmeric, neem, N-acetyl cysteine (NAC), berberine HCL, and adaptogens are a great place to start.
 These are considered antivirals because they help slow the reproduction process and help the body cope with stress.
-Other notable supplements include Zinc, Elderberry, Olive Leaf Extract, Green Tea, Liquorice, Pau d’arco, and Garlic which may help, as demonstrated through both laboratory and clinical studies (Hum, 2004).
+Other notable supplements include Zinc, Elderberry, Olive Leaf Extract, Green Tea, Liquorice, Pau d’arco, and Garlic, which may help, as demonstrated through laboratory and clinical studies (Hum, 2004).